UpGado/upgado.github.io/_posts/2020-04-16-minesweeper.md

 ?
 6 ?
 ```

 This square is right next to one that has a "6".
 This means that as our method encounters this neighbourhood, depending on its luck, it might or might not contain a bomb.
 This means that the expected reward value for this neighbourhood will be lower than +10.
-By the same logic, if a neighbourhood *always* contains a bomb, it will have an expected reward value of -10 and so will always avoided.
+By the same logic, if a neighbourhood *always* contains a bomb, it will have an expected reward value of -10.
+Essentially, our method calculates the (statistical) expected reward for each neighbourhood it encounters, and it clicks the best ones it can find.

 {% include mailchimp.html source="minesweeper1" %}